 - Heart rate increase

-In addition to these symptoms, one may also find that they may experience changes in their behavior as a result of withdrawals as well.
+In addition to these symptoms, one may also experience changes in their behavior due to withdrawals.
 Xanax detox in Nashville can help with behavioral symptoms of withdrawal, such as:

 - Irritability and moodiness